 Mix together and enjoy!
 Eat with veggies and chips.
 Refrigerate leftovers.

 I love this dip.
-I’ve made it three times now (for New Year’s Eve, the Superbowl, and one time randomly for dinner) and each time my family has loved it.
-We used to make Jalapeno Poppers a lot, but this dip is just as good (maybe even better) and really easy to make.
+I’ve made it three times now (for New Year’s Eve, diet the Superbowl, search and one time randomly for dinner) and each time my family has loved it.
+We used to make Jalapeno Poppers a lot, health but this dip is just as good (maybe even better) and really easy to make.